Album of the Month Archive

 Using human experience, particularly her grandmother’s homeland of Ingushetia in the Caucasus Mountains, ‘Long Lost Home’ relates harrowing narratives of deportation, oppression, loss and fear in a truly human way.
 And yet , despite the sadness, the fire remains, the fervour of an indomitable spirit burning with a fierce desire.With ‘Long Lost Home’ Daria Kulesh delivers an aural masterpiece of intensity ... reflecting resilience, compassion and understanding.
 With a potency of voice and exceptional musicians, it is an indisputable privilege to fall into its embrace.
 Website: www.daria-kulesh.co.uk

-December 2016 Album of the Month: 'Night Hours' - Jimmy Aldridge and Sid Goldsmith
+December 2016: 'Night Hours' - Jimmy Aldridge and Sid Goldsmith

 It seems a long time since their debut album, ‘Let The Wind Blow High Or Low’ introduced their music and voices to the wider folk world.
 With that album Jimmy Aldridge and Sid Goldsmith reflected the endurance of tradition coupled with the spur of innovation, their follow up ‘Night Hours’ takes their reverence for heritage coupled with a boldness to invent and connects it to their undoubted gift for narrative song.
 That union gives ‘Night Hours’ a commanding human edge, for whenever in time these songs originate, long ago or directly from Aldridge and Goldsmith, there’s a link to lives lived by people, the struggles they face and their common stand against adversity.